fanf2/pcg-dxsm/README.md

 pcg32
 -----

-The preferred 32-bit variant of PCG uses the `xsh_rr` output permutation, which is short for "xor shift rotate right".
+The file `pcg32_xsh_rr.h` contains the preferred 32-bit variant of PCG.
+The output permutation's name "XSH RR" is short for "xor shift rotate right".

 In [C++ PCG][pcg-cpp] this variant is called `pcg_engines::setseq_xsh_rr_64_32` or simply `pcg32` for short.